lastingParadox/ff-site/archive-to-markdown/md/ff2/22-dam-hooligans.md

 **Jelsafan0** _(07-Oct-18 04:14 PM)_

-> She’s the messiah now
+> She's the messiah now
 > The Jesus of the ottori

 **RPretribution** _(07-Oct-18 04:14 PM)_